wp-plugins/twitter-stream/readme.txt

 1. a.twitter-date</code> for the date permalink.
 1. a:hover.twitter-date</code> for the date permalink when it's hovered over.
 1. .profile-link for the newly added link to user profile.
+1. .follower-count for the newly added follower count.

 = I Have Some More Questions! =
 To make it easier for me to answer questions & to keep everything in one place, please go to the [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for answers to any questions.") for Twitter Stream on my website.
 If you have any requests or problems please leave a comment there or drop me an email via the contact form also available there.
 Thanks.

 == Changelog ==

+= 1.9 =
+* Stopped function parameter support, now only support array or query based options.
+Also added follower count & retweet support.

+= 1.8 =
+* fixed some small errors.

 = 1.7 =
 * Fixed stupid widget HTML error that caused WP's text to go tiny.